tomykrisna/cordova-memory-checker/README.md

 # description
-this plugin is for checking information RAM memory from your device
+this plugin is codrova plugin for checking information RAM memory from your device

 ## support
 *android